Bachelor of Arts — International Studies

-The importance of interacting and communicating effectively with people from other cultures in workplace and educational settings is being increasingly recognised.
-This is the first international studies major to include these aspects.
+The importance of interacting effectively with people from other cultures in workplace and educational settings is being widely recognised as essential.
+This is the first International Studies major to cover these aspects.

-- Provides you with opportunities to develop an understanding of the changing global environment
+- The major provides you with opportunities to develop an understanding of the changing global environment

 Content and structure

-You will be introduced to the discipline through a number of compulsory papers in international studies, while language and intercultural competence papers provide you with the intercultural and transnational knowledge and competence to interact in an international context.
+You will be introduced to the discipline through a number of compulsory papers in international studies, while language and intercultural competence papers provide you with the intercultural and transnational competence and skills to interact in international and multicultural contexts.

 Learning continues out of the classroom with the help of technology, including blogs and wikis, and the virtual learning environment Second Life in which students have the chance to explore virtual representations of other cultures and meet people from those cultures.

-Even if you don't know the language or much about a culture, you have the knowledge, skills and attitude to be effectively deal with difference and the unfamiliar.
+Even if you are not very familiar with a culture or can't speak much of the language, you have the knowledge, skills and attitude to be effectively deal with difference and the unfamiliar.
 You can then interact with others using the appropriate behaviour thereby avoiding miscommunication and misunderstandings.

 Intercultural competence also means being more aware of your own culture, and your own values and beliefs that form your individual identity.